Nonlinear Shaping in the Picosecond Gap: Results

 After phase manipulation the two pulses are sent through the nonlinear conversion chain in which the SFG pulse is generated, frequency-filtered, and further converted to the fourth harmonic of the NIR input.
 Each nonlinear conversion step is done in a critically phase-matched $\beta$-Barium borate (BBO) crystal.
 In the SFG step, the two pulses are made collinear and horizontally separated then focused by a single lens onto a 2 mm BBO at an angle of 1.5 degrees to each other.
 Time overlap is achieved with a horizontal retroreflecting delay stage in the compressor beam path.
 Though both NIR inputs are spatially Gaussian with no ellipticity, the SFG beam is generated with a significant ellipticity due to the crossing angle inside the crystal.
 After the residual NIR and parasitic SHG pulses are discarded, this ellipticity is corrected by passing the SFG pulse through a cylindrical lens before spectral filtering.
 The spectral filter is angle-tuned so that the center wavelength of the filter is the same as the SFG pulse.
-Due to experimental limitations, we did not have a method of directly measuring the SFG temporal intensity profile; however, the narrowband and flat phase properties of the SFG pulse allow for preservation of the temporal profile through additional nonlinear conversion stages.
+While a direct measurement of the SFG pulse's temporal intensity profile was not performed in this study, the narrowband characteristics and flat phase properties of the SFG pulse ensure the preservation of its temporal profile through subsequent nonlinear conversion stages.
 Therefore, the SFG pulse is converted to the fourth harmonic of the NIR via degenerate collinear SHG in a 3 mm BBO where the temporal intensity profile is measured.